 If you need a car that has plenty of room without sacrificing safety and fuel economy, the Nissan Altima and Nissan Maxima are both popular options.
-As you make a Nissan Altima vs. Nissan Maxima comparison, look to Reply! for all of the information you need.
+But you can’t drive both of these cars at the same time, so, which one is better?
+As you make your Nissan Altima vs Nissan Maxima comparison, look to Reply! for all of the information you need.
 By considering all of the factors that are important to you as a driver, you can make the decision that is best for your family and your budget.

-To start, the Maxima is the more premium option of the two Nissan sedans.
-It's built for performance and comfort similar to fancy German models, minus the premium price tag.
-If you're looking for the sleek look and style of a sports car with the convenience of a sedan, the Nissan Maxima is an excellent option.
+For starters, you should know that the Maxima is the more premium option of these two Nissan sedans.
+It's built for performance and comfort and patterns itself after a higher-priced, fancy German car.
+If you want the sleek look and style of a sports car with the convenience of a sedan, the Nissan Maxima is an excellent option.
 Prices for the car start at $31,000 and peak at $34,090 for the fully loaded package.

-The Nissan Maxima features are nothing short of luxurious.
-With dual zone climate controls, all-leather everything, dual-panel moon roof and elite stereo system and technology controls, riding in the Maxima feels like taking a trip to the day spa.
+The Nissan Maxima’s standard features are nothing short of luxurious.
+With dual zone climate controls, all leather seating and interior finishes, dual-panel moon roof, and an elite stereo system with technology controls, riding in the Maxima feels like taking a trip to the day spa.
 But the elite features don't end at the interior.
-The alloy wheels chrome accents, and rear spoiler add to the beauty of this car, and advanced safety features like electronic breakforce distribution and a head restraint whiplash protection systems will keep you and your passengers out of harm's way.
+The alloy wheels feature chrome accents.
+The rear spoiler adds to the sleek beauty of this car.
+Advanced safety features include electronic breakforce distribution and a head restraint, whiplash protection system designed to keep you and your passengers out of harm's way.

-The Maxima's interior is designed to make driving easier.
-The steering wheel is easy to grip and includes controls for the audio system and cruise control.
+The Maxima's interior is designed to make driving easier and more comfortable.
+The steering wheel is easy to grip and includes easy-to-access controls for the audio system and for managing cruise control.
 A padded driver's seat offers extra support, so you can stay comfortable during long hours on the road.
-The Maxima also comes with optional paddle shifters, built-in navigation, five seats, heated front seats, and an optional cooling system in the driver's seat.
+The Maxima also comes with

 Engine and performance

-When it comes to fuel economy, the Maxima falls well short of the Altima and is considered below average for its class, with 19 mpg in the city and 26 mpg on the highway.
+When it comes to fuel economy, the Maxima falls well short of the Altima and is generally considered below average for its class.
+It currently rates with fuel efficiency standards of 19 mpg in the city and 26 mpg on the highway.
 If you're looking for powerful fun, this might be your ride.
 If you're looking for a more practical day-to-day car, the Altima might be the better choice.

-The mid-size Nissan Altima gets positive reviews from drivers and buying-guide writers.
+The mid-size Nissan Altima gets positive reviews from drivers, car experts and buying-guide writers.
 It costs considerably less than the Maxima, with a base price of $21,760.
 The fully loaded model is still relatively affordable at $30,660.
-It has a more traditional design than the Maxima, typical of a common commuter sedan, but there's a monster lurking under the hood.
+It has a more traditional design than the Maxima (more typical of a common commuter sedan) but there's a monster lurking under the hood.

 Engine and performance

-The Altima is available with a 2.5L four-cylinder and 3.5L six-cylinder engine.
+The Altima is available with a 2.5L four-cylinder or a 3.5L six-cylinder engine.
 Don't mistake this sedan for a typical commuter sedan, because this thing has some serious power.
-The 2.5L V6 gets a decent 170 hp, with performance you can feel when you put your foot on the gas.
+The 2.5L V6 gets a decent 170 hp, with performance you can feel when you put your foot on the gas pedal.

 But the monster, of course, is the 3.5L.
-With 270 hp, combined with an effortlessly smooth ride, it's easy to hit triple digits on freeway without even realizing.
-So be careful and watch out for the cops.
-Optional paddle shifters with manual mode make this ride feel like a race car.
-If you're for a smooth ride, The CVT automatic transmission seamlessly shifts with quick response.
+With 270 hp, combined with an effortlessly smooth ride, it's easy to hit triple digits on the freeway without even realizing it.
+(Pace yourself and keep an eye out for the cops!)
+Optional paddle shifters can put this car in manual mode, making your ride feel like a racecar.
+If you're a stickler for a smooth ride, the CVT automatic transmission will transport you through the gears seamlessly and with rabbit-quick response.
 The fuel economy for the 2.5L is significantly better than the Maxima, and among the best in its class at 27 mpg in the city and 38 mpg on the highway.